Save 10% off your cart with code SF10

 The defects covered by a warranty usually include permanent body indentations that are deeper than a certain amount, as well as defects in the cover and splitting or cracking of the foam.
 Warranties do not typically cover personal comfort preferences, normal increases in softness of the foam, or damage that was caused by abuse or improper care, such as burns, tears, or stains.
 Failure to use the mattress with a proper foundation almost always voids the warranty.

 Casper mattresses come with a 10-year limited warranty.
-The Loom & Leaf mattress is backed by a 15-year warranty, with repairs being subject to a $99 transportation cost each way after the first 2 years.
-Customers can also opt instead for a Fairness Replacement Option, where they can keep the defective mattress and receive a new mattress at a prorated discount plus a $99 transportation fee.
+The Loom & Leaf mattress is backed by a lifetime warranty, with repairs being subject to a $149 transportation cost after the first 2 years.
+Customers can also opt instead for a Fairness Replacement Option, where they can keep the defective mattress and receive a new mattress at a prorated discount plus a transportation fee.